Disappearance of Mary Louise Day: Reappearance

 Mary took a bus back to Arizona where she eventually married a man with the surname of Gessler.
 They moved from Arizona to Missouri.
 Police reports show that her husband was abusive to her.
 She stayed in Missouri until her death in 2017.
 Sherrie and her daughter visited Mary in Missouri shortly before her death, but Mary still offered no logical explanations or timelines after her disappearance.
 Without knowing all the facts of the case and wishing to just end the whole debate to move on, Sherrie decided to just go ahead and accept this woman as her sister Mary.

 No funeral was held after Mary’s death.
-The people who were her neighbors never bothered to inform Mary’s family of her death and also refused to let Sherrie speak with Mary on the phone again after she had visited.
+The people who were her neighbors never bothered to inform Mary’s family of her death and had also refused to let Sherrie speak with Mary on the phone again after she had visited.
 Sherrie began to have doubts about the woman’s identity again after a 48 Hours episode about Mary aired and she learned more details of the case.